Remade

 Shaping

-Then, these scraps are reformed into a friendly familiar shape, sanded, drilled, and polished.
+Then, these scraps are reformed into a friendly familiar shape, sanded, drilled, and finished.
 Each one is hand shaped and given unique dimensions.

 Finishing touches